What’s behind Syria’s return to the Arab League?

 Kuwait also has not endorsed normalization, said Bader Al-Saif, assistant professor of history at Kuwait University.

-“(Kuwait) wants to know what the conditions are, what the political solution looks like.
+Kuwait “wants to know what the conditions are, what the political solution looks like.
 Will there be elections?
 An apology?
 Anything?” he said.
-Despite these key skeptics, al-Saif says Riyadh will continue to push for Damascus to work for a “more robust and integrated Arab order.”
+Despite these key skeptics, al-Saif said Riyadh will continue to push for Damascus to work for a “more robust and integrated Arab order.”

 One main criticism of the rapprochement is that Assad has made no concessions toward a political deal to resolve Syria’s conflict.
 Without a credible resolution, millions of Syrians who fled abroad — many to neighboring countries — will be too afraid to return.